 This article examines the rise of revolutionary activity in the 1920s in India, focusing on the impact of disillusionment with non-violent methods and global influences.

-Revolutionary Activity During the 1920s
+Revolutionary Activity after the Non-Cooperation Movement

-Attraction for Revolutionary Activity after Non-Cooperation Movement
+1920s: Attraction for Revolutionary Activity after the Non-Cooperation Movement

 After the severe repression during World War I, many revolutionaries were released in early 1920 under a general amnesty.